 Parents have unquestionably been hit hard by the pandemic.
 Between school closures and virtual learning, many parents have assumed the role of teacher on top of their usual household obligations and adjusting to working from home.
 And on top of that, parents are helping their children navigate their fear, anxiety, and depression around COVID and tumultuous societal events.

-Mindfulness is an ancient practice that encourages us to be alert and engaged with ourselves and the world around us without judgement.
-The truth for many of us is that if we look closely, we are so stuck thinking about the past or worrying about the future that we don’t spend much time in the present moment at all.
-Getting started with a mindfulness practice doesn’t have to be complicated or time consuming.
+Mindfulness is an ancient practice that encourages us to be engaged with ourselves and the world around us without judgement.
+Many of us are stuck thinking about the past or worrying about the future that we don’t spend much time in the present moment at all.
+Getting started with a mindfulness practice doesn’t have to be complicated.
 Here are four brief exercises you can try at any time, in any place.

 If you’re like most people and are unable to stick with your New Year’s resolutions, we offer some ways you can stay true to them.
 Also, consider seeking help from a trained therapist.
 Mental health professionals can offer powerful tools that can help you uncover obstacles, where they came from, and tools to help you overcome them.